Heating your home

 - The Energy Saving Trust manages delivery of the Scottish Government’s home energy schemes through Home Energy Scotland.
 For telephone advice (free from landlines and most mobiles) call 0808 808 2282 or text ‘WARM’ to 81025 for a call back.
 For more information see Home Energy Scotland website .

 To request a Cosy Kingdom, free home energy visit, please complete the attached "Do it On-line" e-form: Cosy Kingdom Referral Form .

-Remember YOU can also help reduce your energy bills too - here is a list of Energy tips for in and around the home.
+Remember, YOU can also help reduce your energy bills - here are some Energy tips for in and around the home.